yext/search-ui-react/docs/answers-react-components.usecomposedcssclasses.md

 ## Remarks

-Tailwind classes will be merged without conflict, with custom classes having higher priority than built in ones.
+Tailwind classes will be merged without conflict, with custom classes having higher priority than built-in ones.

+## Example

+Suppose a component has built-in classes of `{ container: 'px-4 text-slate-700' }`<!-- -->.
+Passing in custom classes of: `{ container: 'text-red-200 mb-3' }` results in the classes: `{ container: 'px-4 text-red-200 mb-3' }`